 Andrew Newell Wyeth was born on July 12, 1917, and died on January 16, 2009.
-He was born in Chadds Ford, Pennsylvania, United States.
-He was taught and trained as an artist by his father, who was Newell Convers Wyeth, a well-known illustrator and the rest of his siblings were also creative in their own ways.
-Andrew Wyeth learned drawing when he was young as well as created illustrations like his father, but he eventually worked in watercolors.
+He was born in Chadds Ford, Pennsylvania, United States, and received his artistic training from his father Newell Convers Wyeth, who was a well-known illustrator.
+Andrew Wyeth learned drawing from an early age and began creating illustrations in a similar style to that of his father’s work, but eventually, he shifted his attention to watercolors.

-In 1937, he had his first solo exhibition at Robert Macbeth’s gallery in New York City.
-Wyeth was largely categorized as a realist or regionalist painter, depicting landscapes and people as his preferred subject matter.
-In 1940, he married Betsy James who also modeled for him from time to time in his paintings.
+In 1937, Wyeth held his first solo exhibition at Robert Macbeth’s gallery in New York City and had since been categorized as a realist or regionalist painter for his depictions of landscapes and people.
+In 1940, he married Betsy James, who occasionally modeled for a few of Wyeth’s paintings.

-Wyeth became an important and influential American artist, and his artworks are frequently referenced in pop culture.
+Wyeth went on to become an important and influential American artist, whose artworks were also frequently a point of reference in pop culture.

 Andrew and Betsy Wyeth invited William Waterway Marks to visit them at the Cushing, Maine sheep farm in 1977.
 On several occasions, Wyeth invited William to drive around the farm while he painted various scenes en plein air.
 On one occasion, Wyeth gave William permission to photograph him while he painted.
 This is one of a series of photos William took of Andrew Wyeth painting en plein air ; Williamwaterway, CC BY-SA 3.0, via Wikimedia Commons